aurelienkrieger/course-CSS-layout/README.md

 (4-8 hours)

-In this second phase students need to apply the layout methods grid and flex to replicate layouts illustrated on images using their IDE and pur CSS.
+In this second phase students need to apply the layout methods grid and flex to replicate mockups using their IDE and pur CSS.

 Methodology:

-0. The images of the layouts to replicate are located inside the ```resources``` folder
+0. The mockups to replicate are located inside the ```resources``` folder
 1. Create a unique folder for each of the layouts (like separate projects) containing a ```index.html``` and ```style.css``` file.
 2. For each layout, create a HTML structure using ```<div>```.
 3. Then use CSS to apply a style to the ```<div>``` using ```background-color()``` and organise them to re-create the layout of the image.
 Since there is no content inside the ```<div>```, we will need to set their dimensions in ```px``` or ```%``` so that they appear on screen.